 As we continue our digital transformation journey and just headed into 2020, we will go over each Technology Trend that is already impacting our lives or soon will.
 Machine learning („ML“) is one of those digital trends that will become more and more relevant to us all.
+So, how will Machine Learning in 2020 drive our digital transformation?

 Machine Learning – An introduction

-Machine Learning is an application of Artificial Intelligence („AI“) with the objective to search and find relevant patterns within different data-sources with the use of sophistic mathematical models.
+Machine Learning is an application of Artificial Intelligence („AI“) with the objective to search and find relevant patterns within different data-sources with the use of sophisticated mathematical models.
 When such patterns are detected, these results can be used for multiple purposes in AI applications or use cases.
 Machine Learning provides results on the basis of historical data, which gets more and more real-time as sensors from Internet of Things („IoT“) fuels large datasets in milliseconds.
 The quality – and the performance – of these patterns (models) is highly dependent on both the quality and quantity of the data that was used to ‚train‘ it.
 Side note: don’t rely on Machine Learning to change bad or inconsistent data too useful data.

 The current state of Machine Learning